flicherr/license-accounting/README.md

 pg_restore
 ```

-The bundled custom-format dump contains the database schema, PL/pgSQL routines, triggers, permissions metadata, and sample records used by the project.
+The bundled `database/accounting-demo.sql` file is a custom-format PostgreSQL backup containing the demo database used by the project, including its schema, PL/pgSQL routines, triggers, and sample records.

 For a public repository, make sure any committed dump contains only synthetic data and test license keys.